-- Teachers are significantly more aware of Pupil Premium students in their teaching groups and the strategies they can use to support them. - At GCSE level, Pupil Premium students make progress in line with their nondisadvantaged peers nationally. - Outcomes at GCSE level are particularly strong in mathematics and English. - The gaps between disadvantaged students and their non-disadvantaged peers at Key Stage 3 continue to diminish. - Disadvantaged students are more engaged in their learning and have higher aspirations for themselves.
+- Teachers are significantly more aware of Pupil Premium students in their teaching groups and the strategies they can use to support them. - At GCSE level, Pupil Premium students make progress in line with national average for all students. - Outcomes at GCSE level are particularly strong in mathematics. - The gaps between disadvantaged students and their non-disadvantaged peers at Key Stage 3 continue to diminish. - Disadvantaged students are more engaged in their learning and have higher aspirations for themselves through opportunities offered through our well sequenced careers programme. - Attendance is prioritised for disadvantaged students and is in line or above national average.

-Challenges 2022-2023
+Challenges 2023-2024

 Challenge number Detail of challenge 1.
-Missing gaps in learning due to pandemic (particularly writing based on the key stage 2 results) 2.
-Pupil Premium attendance to be in line with national average.
-3. Engagement with tutoring programmes e.g. School Led tutoring.
-4. Parental engagement and attendance at key events e.g. parents' evening, parental engagement evening.
+Students on entry that are below national expectations at KS2 (particularly grammar, punctuation and spelling based on the key stage 2 results) are prioritised to catch up to National standards.
+2. Pupil Premium attendance to be in line with pre-pandemic standards of 95%.
+3. Engagement with tutoring programmes e.g. STEM tutoring and NTP to improve GCSE outcomes.
+4. Parental engagement and attendance at key events e.g. parents' evenings.
 5. Increasing EBacc take up for students who have a significantly weaker entry profile.

-Intended outcomes 2022-2023
+Intended outcomes 2023-2024

-Intended outcome Success criteria Target date Progress 8 Achieve a positive progress 8 score across all buckets.
-September 2023 Attainment 8 Achieve national average for attainment for all pupils.
-September 2023 % Grade 5+ in English and maths Continue to exceed FFT 20 targets, ensuring gaps from primary school do not increase Ongoing Other Improve parental engagement and involvement with the school.
-September 2023 Ebacc entry Ensure the number of PP students following the Ebacc rises above 50% and is within 5% of the whole school average September 2023
+Intended outcome Success criteria Target date Progress 8 Achieve a positive progress 8 score.
+September 2024 Attainment 8 Achieve an attainment 8 score in line with national average.
+September 2024 % Grade 5+ in English and maths Continue to exceed FFT 20 targets, ensuring gaps from primary school do not increase.
+Ongoing Other Ensure all year 11 PP students have access to an electronic device and revision guides/workbooks for all subjects.
+September 2024 Ebacc entry Ensure the number of PP students following the EBacc is in line with national average (40%).
+September 2024